 ‘It shouldn’t have ended’: New doc captures the ’90s heyday of Maryland Parkway

-For a few magical years, Maryland Parkway was the home of poets, musicians and artists.
+It may be hard to imagine now, but during the ’90s, Maryland Parkway was the center of alternative culture in Las Vegas.
+For a few magical years, it was the home of poets, musicians and artists.

 It may be hard to imagine now, but during the ’90s, Maryland Parkway was the center of alternative culture in Las Vegas.